 - It has provided or is likely to provide important historical information.

-You can find historic buildings anywhere, though there are entire neighbourhoods that are designated historic.
+You can find historic buildings anywhere, though there are entire neighborhoods that are designated historic.
 Historic areas can be a competitive market, so you will want to ensure your finances are in order before you begin looking.

 Benefits of Owning a Historic Home